 |Northern Mariana Islands||MP|

-The College Store, dining services, ID cards and more are provided by SUNY Cortland Auxiliary Services.
+The Campus Store, dining services, ID cards and more are provided by SUNY Cortland Auxiliary Services.
 Cortland Auxiliary can be used as a short version for subsequent reference.

 Open to undergraduate and graduate students, the cupboard has non-perishable food items such as pasta, beans, rice, snacks as well as household items such as toothbrushes, can openers, shampoos and soaps, etc.